tonitech/vpn/intl.en-US/Best Practices/Implement an active__standby configuration by using VPN Gateway and Express Connect.md

 ## Step 3: Create an IPsec-VPN connection {#section_ty2_jnz_wdb .section}

-Create an IPsec-VPN connection to connect the VPN Gateway with the customer gateway.
-To do so, follow these steps:
+To create an IPsec-VPN connection, follow these steps:

 1. In the left-side navigation pane, choose **VPN** \> **IPsec Connections**.
-2. Select the China \(Hangzhou\) region.
+2. Select a region.
 3. On the IPsec Connections page, click **Create IPsec Connection**.
 4. Configure the IPsec-VPN connection according to the following information and click **OK**.
     -    **Name**: Enter the name of the IPsec-VPN connection.
     -    **VPN Gateway**: Select the created VPN Gateway.
     -    **Customer Gateway**: Select the created customer gateway.
+    -    **Local Network**: Enter the IP address range of the VPC to which the selected VPN Gateway belongs.
+    -    **Destination CIDR Block**: Enter the CIDR block of the local data center.
+    -    **Effective Immediately**: Select whether to start the negotiation immediately.
+        -   Yes: Start the negotiation immediately once the configuration is complete.
+        -   No: Start the negotiation only when traffic is detected in the tunnel.
     -    **Pre-Shared Key**: Enter a pre-shared key.
 This value must be the same as the one configured in the local gateway.
     -    **Health Check**: Enable health checks and enter the destination IP address, source IP address, retry interval, and number of retries.

-        Use the default configurations for other options.
+        Use the default configurations for other parameters.

 ## Step 4: Configure the local gateway {#section_zqs_g2p_z1x .section}